Accretion onto Stars with Octupole Magnetic Fields: Matter Flow, Hot Spots and Phase Shifts: Accretion onto Stars with an Octupole and a Dipole Field

 \subsection{Strong octupole and weak dipole}

-Next, we consider accretion onto a star with a superposition of a relatively strong octupole and a much weaker dipole component on the stellar surface: $\mu_1=0.2$, $\mu_3=0.3$, $\Theta_1=30^\circ$, $\Theta_3=20^\circ$, $\phi_3=70^\circ$.
-Here, the rotation axis, dipole and octupole moments are all misaligned.
+Next, we consider the accretion onto a star with a superposition of a relatively strong octupole and a much weaker dipole component on the stellar surface: $\mu_1=0.2$, $\mu_3=0.3$, $\Theta_1=30^\circ$, $\Theta_3=20^\circ$, $\phi_3=70^\circ$.
+Here the rotation axis, dipole and octupole moments are all misaligned.

 First, we estimate the radius at which the magnetic fields of the dipole and octupole components are equal.
-Using Eqn. \ref{e1}, and suggesting for simplicity that the dipole and octupole moments are aligned, we obtain approximate formulae for the equatorial and polar magnetic fields: (1) Equatorial field: $B_1=\mu_1/r^3$, $B_3=(3/2)\mu_3/r^5$, and (2) Polar field: $B_1=2\mu_1/r^3$, $B_3=4\mu_3/r^5$.
+Using \eqn{e1}, and suggesting for simplicity that the dipole and octupole moments are aligned, we obtain approximate formulae for the equatorial and polar magnetic fields: (1) Equatorial field: $B_1=\mu_1/r^3$, $B_3=(3/2)\mu_3/r^5$, and (2) Polar field: $B_1=2\mu_1/r^3$, $B_3=4\mu_3/r^5$.
 By equating $B_1$ and $B_3$ we obtain the distances where the dipole and octupole components are equal in the equatorial and polar directions:

 Substituting for $\mu_1$ and $\mu_3$, we obtain $r_{eq}=1.5$ and $r_{pole}=1.4$.
 At smaller/larger distances the octupole/dipole field dominates.
 It is evident that near the star, $r\sim R_\star=0.35$, the octupolar component is much stronger than the dipole component.
-That is why in Fig. \ref{bsurfwdip}, the magnetic field distribution, shows similar features to that in pure octupole case (Fig. \ref{bsurfoct}).
+That is why in \fig{bsurfwdip}, the magnetic field distribution shows similar features to those in the pure octupole case (\fig{bsurfoct}).

-Fig. \ref{3dwdip} shows 3D views of accretion flow onto the star at time $t=5$.
+\fig{3dwdip} shows 3D views of accretion flow onto the star at time $t=5$.
 The disc matter comes close to the star and mainly interacts with the octupolar component and accretes onto the octupolar belts on the stellar surface.
 External field lines are dragged by the disc and inflate.
 This case shows similar features to that of the pure octupole, because in both cases the octupole determines matter flow.
+We should note that if the accretion rate were much smaller, then the inner disk would move to larger distances and the dipole component could interact with the disk.
+This case differs from that of a pure octupole field with no dipole component.